bichanna/slap/docs/index.md

     println("Hi " + name + "!");
 }
 ```
-You can also use just one line for an if statement.
+You can also use just one line for an if statement (you can use this for many other things in SLAP).
 ```
 if (i < 10) println("smaller than 10");
 ```